 Don’t forget to check your PayPal email address for the download link!

-BUNDLE: Animal Packet and World Animal Cards Add on the World Animal Cards for $1.50!
-For more details about these Montessori Style Cards, visit this post: Animals Around the World Purchase the BUNDLE: Animal Packet and World Animal Cards
+BUNDLE: Animal Packet and World Animal Cards Add on the World Animal Cards and Activity Packet!
+For more details about these Montessori Style Cards, visit this post: Animals Around the World

 You may be interested in these related posts:

-- Earth’s 4 Major Systems (Free): Atmosphere, Geosphere, Hydrosphere, Biosphere - We reviewed the 4 major Earth sytems when we started our biology unit.
+- Earth’s 4 Major Systems (Free): Atmosphere, Geosphere, Hydrosphere, Biosphere - We reviewed the 4 major Earth systems when we started our biology unit.